qSam/Parq-api/README.md

 # NodeAuthServer
-API server built with node for authentication
+API server built with node for authentication with a React App